Pain Under the Ball of the Foot - Sesamoiditis?

 2) If the pain is more under the ball of the second toe – this may be if the second toe is longer.
 In this case I often create a custom made (from regular strapping tape) toe thong with supports to offload the tip of the second metatarsal.
 This is a GREAT tip and will also help the student balance more on demi pointe.
 I have made a video that shows this taping in detail, that you can access in the members area of The Advanced Foot Control program.
 CLICK HERE to watch the video.

 3) If the pain is more tenderness over the whole area – it may be that they are landing too heavily on the ball of the foot, and not using the Soleus muscle effectively to control the landing.
 Below is a video taken from our online program How To Improve Your Pointe Range Safely Without A Footstretcher in which Lisa goes through optimal rise training that focuses on strengthening all muscles of the lower leg even if you do have some pain.

 The number of different reasons for pain under the big toe means that the Physio will have to search a little deeper to find the true cause.
 Simply resting the area is not enough, as if the student returns to class with the same issues still in place, then the pain will usually reoccur.
-I highly suggest looking into both the Advanced Foot Control for Dancers program (for long term strengthening) and also the Will I Ever Dance Again?
-DVD’s for ways to allow the studenst who do need “Relative Rest” to continue with their training.
+I highly suggest looking into both the Advanced Foot Control for Dancers program (for long-term strengthening) and also the Will I Ever Dance Again?
+DVDs for ways to allow the student who does need “Relative Rest” to continue with their training.

-Our “Will I Ever Dance Again?” program shows you exactly how to manage your dancing in class while taking the appropriate timme off, allowing the inflammation to settle.
-It guides you through a detailed floor barre, as well as a barre that can be done in an orthopaedic boot (if you have been fitted with one) so that you can continue working all parts of your body while resting the foot.
-It also has great exercises that you can do while not jumping to actually improve your jumps long term, as well as gradual progressions to build back into the Allegro, Adage and Pirouette sections of class.
-In each of these parts of classs it is essential that you build back slowly, making sure to deveop perfect technique, correcting any weaknesses that lead to the Sesamoiditis developing in the first place.
+Our “Will I Ever Dance Again?” program shows you exactly how to manage your dancing in class while taking the appropriate time off, allowing the inflammation to settle.
+It guides you through a detailed floor barre, as well as a barre that can be done in an orthopedic boot (if you have been fitted with one) so that you can continue working all parts of your body while resting the foot.
+It also has great exercises that you can do while not jumping to actually improve your jumps long term, as well as gradual progressions to build back into the Allegro, Adage, and Pirouette sections of class.
+In each of these parts of class, it is essential that you build back slowly, making sure to develop perfect technique, correcting any weaknesses that lead to the Sesamoiditis developing in the first place.